Dysprosium Price Trend and Forecast

 Interestingly, by September 2025, Dysprosium price trend in China turned upward again rising about 2.3% as stricter environmental enforcement on rare earth mining began to squeeze supply.
 The rebound also mirrors renewed buying from the EV and wind energy sectors, both of which remain long-term anchors for dysprosium demand.

-Dysprosium Import prices CIF Nhava Sheva (China), India, Grade- Purity:99%.
+India: Dysprosium Import prices CIF Nhava Sheva (China), India, Grade- Purity:99%.

-According to Price-Watch, in Q3 2025, dysprosium price trend in India have slipped by around 1.2% from the previous quarter.
+In Q3 2025, dysprosium price trend in India have slipped by around 1.2% from the previous quarter.
 The dip mainly reflects slower procurement from sectors such as electric vehicles and permanent magnet manufacturing, with buyers staying cautious amid global economic uncertainty.

 Even so, Dysprosium price trend have held up better than expected.
 Ongoing global supply tightness, heavy import dependence, and a bit of speculative restocking by manufacturers expecting shortages have kept the market firm.
 The mismatch between steady dysprosium price trend and weaker demand shows how supply pressures continue to dominate India’s rare earth segment.